-66292.2.
-The President of the University of California and the chancellor of each University of California campus shall have primary responsibility for ensuring that campus programs and activities are free from discrimination based on-age-or any characteristic listed or defined in-subdivision (b) or (e) of Section 51 of the Civil Section 11135 of the Government Code.
+66292.1.
+The Chancellor of the California State University and the president of each California State University campus shall have the primary responsibility for ensuring that campus programs and activities are free from discrimination based on any characteristic listed or defined in Section 11135 of the Government Code.

 - SEC.
+24. Section 66292.2 of the Education Code is amended to read: - 66292.2.
+The President of the University of California and the chancellor of each University of California campus shall have primary responsibility for ensuring that campus programs and activities are free from discrimination based on any characteristic listed or defined in Section 11135 of the Government Code. - SEC.
 25. Section 69535 of the Education Code is amended to read: - 69535. (a) Cal Grant Program awards shall be based upon the financial need of the applicant.
 The level of financial need of each applicant shall be determined by the commission pursuant to Article 1.5 (commencing with Section 69503). - (b) For the applicants so qualifying, academic criteria or criteria related to past performances shall be utilized as the criteria in determining eligibility for grants. - (c) All Cal Grant Program award recipients shall be residents of California, as determined by the commission pursuant to Part 41 (commencing with Section 68000), and shall remain eligible only if they are in attendance and making satisfactory progress through the instructional programs, as determined by the commission. - (d) Part-time students shall not be discriminated against in the selection of Cal Grant Program award recipients, and awards to part-time students shall be roughly proportional to the time spent in the instructional program, as determined by the commission.
-First-time Cal Grant Program award recipients who are part-time students shall be eligible for a full-time renewal award. - (e) Cal Grant Program awards shall be awarded without regard to age or any characteristic listed or defined in subdivision (b) or (e) of Section 51 of the Civil Section 11135 of the Government Code. - (f) No applicant shall receive more than one type of Cal Grant Program award concurrently.
-Except as provided in subdivisions (b) and (c) of Section 69535.1, no applicant shall: - (1) Receive one or a combination of Cal Grant Program awards in excess of a total of four years of full-time attendance in an undergraduate program. - 38 (2) Have obtained a baccalaureate degree prior to receiving a 39 Cal Grant Program award, except as provided in Section 69540.
+First-time Cal Grant Program award recipients who are part-time students shall be eligible for a full-time renewal award. - (e) Cal Grant Program awards shall be awarded without regard to any characteristic listed or defined in Section 11135 of the Government Code. - 37 (f) No applicant shall receive more than one type of Cal Grant 38 Program award concurrently.
+Except as provided in subdivisions 39 (b) and (c) of Section 69535.1, no applicant shall: